The international standard for fighting corruption

 According to ISO 37001, employees should participate in regular training that enables them to understand the organization’s anti-bribery policy and comply with it.
 The ISO does not require all employees to receive training but only those with elevated risk potential.
 The training programme must be tailored to the organization.

 There are many different aspects to the establishment of an anti-bribery management system.
-The standard provides some advice on designing an ABMS.
-For example, enhanced due diligence must always be performed on transactions, projects, personnel and business partners if the corruption risk is any higher than “low”.
+The ISO standard provides some advice on designing an ABMS.
+For example, enhanced due diligence must always be performed on transactions, projects, personnel and business associates if the corruption risk is any higher than “low”.

-The ISO requires business partners to be included in the financial and non-financial controls.
-In high-risk cases ISO 37001 also calls for the business partners of the business partners to be checked.
+The ISO requires business associated or business partners to be included in the financial and non-financial controls.
+In high-risk cases ISO 37001 also calls for the business partners of the business associates to be checked.
 ISO-certified organizations should require these checks from their direct business partners.

 If the corruption risk is classed as low, it is not necessary to demand that business partners carry out checks.
 In this situation the check of the organization’s own business partners is sufficient.